In This Article

 - Phenylenediamine (PPD), which is a skin and respiratory irritant and has been classified in the European Union as toxic and dangerous to the environment

 The NCI notes that some studies have found that hairdressers and barbers are at an increased risk of bladder cancer, potentially because of coloring chemicals.
 Other studies have found personal use of hair dyes could potentially increase the risk of leukemia and non-Hodgkin lymphoma, but results have been mixed.

 When we review the research, we can see that we don’t have enough studies yet to know how coloring our hair maybe 6-10 times a year really affects our health.
 Most likely—unless we’re hairdressers who deal with high exposures or we color more frequently than usual—the effects will be negligible.
-Still, it’s not comforting to imagine all those chemicals seeping into our scalps (not to mention the toll the creation and disposal of these chemicals takes on the environment).
+Still, it’s not comforting to imagine all those chemicals seeping into our scalps (not to mention the toll that the creation and disposal of these chemicals takes on the environment).